webandras/php-md/README.md

 Netlify builds website with its buildbot.
 It starts a Docker container running the [Netlify build image](https://hub.docker.com/r/netlify/build/#!)

-Netlify install a lot of packages to be able to run the various tools to build a static website.
+Netlify installs a lot of packages to be able to run the various tools to build a static website.
 And this is done inside a [Docker container](https://docs.docker.com/get-started/).

 When the Docker fires up, a script like this runs:*